Verpitek/CakeSpark/CAKESPARK_MANUAL.md

 PRINT numbers
 ```

 > **INFO:** Each `PRINT` command outputs to a buffer on its own line.
 When your program finishes, you can read all outputs at once.
-That's how PanSpark displays things!
+That's how CakeSpark displays things!

 ---